 (23) Have reasonable access to the private use of a common use telephone within the facility; and

-(24) Retain personal clothing and possessions as space permits with the understanding that the [assisted living] program may limit the number of personal possessions retained at the facility for the health and safety of other residents[.] ; and
+(24) Retain personal clothing and possessions as space permits with the understanding that the assisted living program may limit the number of personal possessions retained at the facility for the health and safety of other residents[.] ; and

-(25) Return to the program from a hospitalization or a 15 day or greater stay in any skilled facility, unless the manager has documented that the resident’s care needs exceed what the program can provide.
+(25) Return to the assisted living program from a hospitalization or a stay in any skilled facility except when the:

+(a) Manager has documented that the resident’s care needs exceed what the assisted living program can provide; or

+(b) The assisted living program has no available beds.

 B. Confidential Information.